Temporary Roof Patching

 How to Install a Temporary Tarp

 Drip.
 Drip.
 Drip.
-The dreaded sound that signals you have a leak.
-And when it follows a heavy thunderstorm or a hail storm, it is likely coming from a leaking roof.
+The dreaded sound signals you have a leak.
+And when it follows a heavy thunderstorm or a hail storm, it is likely from a leaking roof.
 You have three options.
-You can ignore it and hope it goes away (which never works), call a roofing professional like Peak Roofing & Construction, or Do It Yourself (DIY).
+You can ignore it and hope it goes away (which never works); call a roofing professional like Peak Roofing & Construction, or Do It Yourself (DIY).

 Securing a roof tarp requires physical activity.
-Make sure the person placing the tarp is comfortable with heights and is secure on their feet.
-Also, do not attempt to place a tarp when the roof is wet.
+Please make sure the person placing the tarp is comfortable with heights and is secure on their feet.
+Also, do not attempt to put a tarp when the roof is wet.
 Already slick surfaces become more dangerous when wet.
 This also applies to the tarp.
 Any bit of moisture can cause you to slip.

 “I appreciated your team coming out the same day I called and putting multiple tarps on my roof.
 I was even more appreciative that night when we had a second storm hit.
-We have a full replacement scheduled next week.
-I hope the same crew is able to come.
+We have a full replacement scheduled for next week.
+I hope the same crew can come.
 They did a great job.
 Thank you.”

 - Cordless drill

 - Wood saw

 - Tarp: Sized to extend beyond the damaged area at least 3’ on each side